Motor Truck Cargo Protection

 Most Reefer policies include some coverage for Temporary Storage to maintain the freight in the event of an incident.

-What is excluded in a Motor Truck Cargo policy?
+What are the Excluded Commodities in a Motor Truck Cargo policy?

 Motor Truck Cargo policies can differ on exclusions, but by and large these commodities are excluded: